-I have been making this dish for years.
+I have been making healthy shrimp carbonara with whole wheat pasta for years.
 I think I have finally nailed my favorite variation.
 The key ingredient is Parmigiano Reggiano!
 If you follow a bunch of my recipes, you may notice I use it in a lot of dishes.
 I just can not help myself.
 I started making a version of this recipe years ago when Kraft had the Savory Garlic Philadelphia Cooking Cream in grocery freezers.
 I was new to “adventurous cooking” back then.
 The product came with a few sample recipes and there were also dozens listed on the website.
 Kraft discontinued the product years ago.
 Since then, I have been experimenting with my own recipe.

 Pasta is one of my favorite foods.
 I love pretty much every noodle out there.
 I also enjoy whole wheat pasta.
 There is a difference in taste and texture, but whole wheat is not a poor alternative, in my opinion.
 I still enjoy pasta when I substitute.

 Foregoing white bread and pasta, and substituting with whole wheat makes a HUGE DIFFERENCE.
 The body processes the two very differently.
 Whole grains provide the body more vitamins, fiber, and nutrients.
 White bread has a higher glycemic index.
 This means your body breaks down your consumption quickly and spikes your blood sugar in the process.
 Whole wheat is a low-glycemic index food.
 Whole wheat has less of an impact on your blood sugar.
 Blood sugar spikes lead to fat storage, thus making it more difficult to lose weight.

 Simply reviewing the calorie and carbs count will not provide you this information.
 Often, people forego whole grains simply because they think the calories are created equal.
 They are not.

 Calories: 450 Fat: 17 G Net Carbs: 37G Protein: 32G